ShaswataKOD/Portfolio-Projects/Customer_Sales/Readme.md

 ## 💡 Recommendations

-1. **Push Top-Selling Products**: Double down on inventory and marketing for Brake Pads and Cycle Tyres — they drive the most sales volume.
+### 1. Improve Cash Payment Collections

-2. **Improve Cash Payment Collections**: With 33.33% of cash payments being partial or unpaid, consider offering cash incentives or follow-up reminders.
+With 33.33% of cash payments being partial or unpaid, consider offering cash incentives or follow-up reminders to improve collection efficiency.

+### 2. Engage Regular Customers More
-3. **Engage Regular Customers More**: Since they contribute ~2x more than dokandaars, build loyalty programs to retain and upsell.
+Since regulars contribute ~2x more than dokandaars, build loyalty programs or exclusive offers to retain and upsell to them.

+### 3. Target Slow Days Strategically
-4. **Target Slow Days Strategically**: Use dips in the trendline to plan special discounts or social media promotions.
+Use dips in the trendline to schedule special discounts, in-store events, or targeted ads to boost traffic on slow days.

-5. **Optimize Payment Modes**: Encourage online payments, which show better full-payment behavior.
-Possibly offer small discounts or cashback.
+### 4. Optimize Payment Modes
+Encourage online transactions — they show a higher rate of full payments.
+Consider cashback offers or digital loyalty rewards.

 ---